-These interim condensed consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments and other assets that are measured at fair value.
+These interim condensed consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments and other assets that are measured at fair value, as explained in "3.
+Significant accounting policies."

 (3) Presentation currency and unit of currency